CodyMarkix/QOLBashScripts/README.md

 ## Current list of scripts and what they do:

-- toggletouchpad - Toggles the touchpad (Currently only supports GNOME!
-Support for more DE's/WM's coming very soon!)
+- toggletouchpad - Toggles the touchpad
 - vpnmanager - A CLI manager for VPNs

 ## "Installation" process